open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-neuropix-1e.rst

 .. note:: Have a look at the :doc:`tethers` page for more details on mirco-coax headstage tethers

-.. note:: Have a look at the :doc:`tether-voltage` page for more details on probing and verifying headstage power voltages
+.. important:: \*If your headstage is misbehaving, have a look at the :doc:`tether-voltage` page to confirm headstage power voltages